 I graduated from Rice University, located in Houston, Texas, with a B.A. in Asian Studies.
 I attended the school from 2001 to 2006.
 During that time I studied abroad twice, once at the University of Social Sciences and Humanities in Ho Chi Minh City, Vietnam (Spring 2004, School for International Training), and once at Can Tho University in Can Tho, Vietnam (Spring 2005, SIT).
 Studying abroad profoundly changed my life for the better.

 From 1982 to 2001 I was born and raised in both Longview and Houston, Texas.
-Since 2004 I have spent most of my time in limbo between the United States and Vietnam, but these days I fully consider myself an American expatriate and Third Culture Adult.
-Much of my world view has been shaped by my upbringing in a multiracial and multicultural household—I was born to a black American father and white American mother—and my experiences living in Vietnam.
+Since 2004 I have spent most of my time in limbo between the United States and Vietnam, but these days I fully consider myself an American expatriate and Third Culture Adult based in Hanoi.
+Most of my world view has been shaped by my upbringing in a multiracial and multicultural household—I was born to a black American father and white American mother—and my experiences becoming an adult in Vietnam.
 I follow the teachings of Buddha somewhat seriously.

 Elsewhere on the Web

 It takes not an insignificant amount of time to write meaningful content for this website.
 For delivering bite-sized, time-sensitive, and otherwise irrelevant thoughts I use Twitter (@philip_arthur).
 I’m convinced that without music my life would fall into utter chaos.
 Everyone at times feels voids; I remedy mine with beautiful tunes and track my listening habits on Last.fm.

 To say that our time on this planet is quite limited would be a gross understatement; spend it wisely.
 Above all, approach yourself and those around you with respect, integrity, and charity; everything else will fall into place.
 I promise.

 Thank you for visiting my website.